 Carnivores have sharp jagged teeth which are designed for grabbing, ripping and tearing meat.
 Carnivores do not posses the flat molars used for grinding vegetation like omnivores do.

 Carnivore jaws hinge open widely, allowing them to gulp large chunks of meat and bone.
 Their powerful jaws and teeth are designed to crush bones, Carnivores cannot chew as they have no lateral movement in their jaws.

-Feeding dogs as though they were omnivores strains the pancreas as it must work harder for the dog to digest the starchy, carbohydrate-filled food.
-This helps explains why plant matter comes out the same way it went in (undigested), even when it has been pre-processed.
+Feeding dogs as though they were omnivores strains the pancreas as it must work harder as the body tries to deal with indigestible carbohydrate-filled food.
+This helps explains why plant matter comes out the same way it went in (undigested), even when it has been pre-processed or blitzed.

 Another common misconception is that dogs eat tripe to satisfy their need for vegetation.
 It has been well documented and observed that wild wolves and carnivores do not eat the stomach contents of their omnivore prey.
 The stomach is pierced during consumption of the carcass, the contents leak out.
 No attempts are made to eat the digested vegetable matter from the prey.